1

 Egg-Grading

-An egg with a small air cell is a higher quality than an egg with a larger air cell.
-When an egg first laid, there is no air cell but as time goes on and the egg cools, an air cell forms and continues to grow in size because of the pores in the egg shell itself.
+An egg with a small air cell is of higher quality than an egg with a larger air cell.
+When an egg is first laid, there is no air cell but as time goes on and the egg cools, an air cell forms and continues to grow in size because of the pores in the egg shell itself.
 The air cell can be measured by using an air cell gauge, which is a card that is held up to the egg while candling.
 An example of an air cell gauge can be seen below.

 Grading Card